Self-driving trucks will carry mail in U.S. for first time

 The United States Postal Service is going to put mail on self-driving trucks.

 Starting on Tuesday morning, letters and packages moving between Phoenix and Dallas will travel on customized Peterbilt trucks run by TuSimple, an autonomous startup based in San Diego.
-There will be five round trips between the two cites, with the first haul leaving from Phoenix this morning.
+There will be five round trips between the two sites, with the first haul leaving from Phoenix this morning.
 It’s the first time that the Postal Service has contracted with an autonomous provider for long-haul service.

 “This pilot is just one of many ways the Postal Service is innovating and investing in its future,” the USPS said in a news release that cited the possibility of using “a future class of vehicles” to improve service, reduce emissions and save money.
 After the initial trial, which is expected to last about two weeks, the Postal Service will assess whether to continue working with TuSimple.